Tesla suspends production at U.S. vehicle factory due to coronavirus

-The company said its New York solar roof tile factory will also temporarily suspend production, while operations at its Nevada battery plant will continue.
+The company said its New York solar roof tile factory also will temporarily suspend production, while operations at its Nevada battery plant will continue.

 "Despite taking all known health precautions, continued operations in certain locations has caused challenges for our employees, their families and our suppliers," the company said in a statement.